maurodelazeri/erigon-test/redis-state/README.md

 1. **No Data in Redis**:

-   - Verify Redis connection is successful in logs
+   - Check the logs for messages starting with `REDIS_ADAPTER:` to see what's being written
-   - Check if Redis is enabled with the correct flags
+   - Verify that the Redis URL is correct and the server is accessible
    - Ensure Erigon is processing new blocks (not idle)
+   - Look for `REDIS_ADAPTER_ERROR` messages that might indicate conversion problems

 2. **Missing Data Types**:

    - If accounts appear but no transactions, check `HandleTransaction` integration
    - If blocks appear but no state, check `CommitBlock` integration
+   - Look for type conversion errors in the logs which might indicate incompatible interfaces

 3. **Performance Issues**:

    - Enable pipelining for better performance
    - Consider Redis cluster for large-scale deployments
    - Implement pruning for historical data
+   - Monitor the memory usage of your Redis instance

+4. **Interface Compatibility Issues**:
+   - The adapter logs detailed information about type conversions
+   - If you see frequent conversion warnings, you may need to update the adapter's type handling

 ## Extending the Integration